Got a thing for chickens? I do. I love Rooster and chicken decorations and making farmhouse style chick decor using inexpensive finds.

 The pretty rooster placemat cost $1.
 There was a variety of placemats with cool designs but the rooster was calling my name.

 The brown frame with glass was $1.
 I wanted a black frame but the glass was broken on the only black frame in the store.

-No problem, I’ll just paint it.
+So I bought the brown frame and painted it.
 First thing I did was take the glass and cardboard backing out of the frame.

 I pulled out some black spray paint and had that frame painted in a couple of minutes.

 To cut the placemat to the size of the frame I laid the glass on top of the mat and marked around it with a pen.
 The only question was what area of the design I wanted to use.
 I opted to cut the design on the left side in half.
 Half a rooster and little curlicue designs.